 A Virtual Private Server (VPS) is a virtual computer system that runs its own own operating system (such as Linux or Windows).

 In practice, a virtual private server functions pretty much the same way a dedicated server does.
 The main differences between them are: a VPS is defined in software and; it is not a physical ‘bare metal’ machine.

-As a webmaster, you might think of virtual private server hosting as a step from shared hosting.
+As a webmaster, you might think of virtual private server hosting as a step up from shared hosting.

 Although your VPS will share a server with others, the resources available to it (such as memory) are guaranteed.
-This means that your site security and performance are unlikely to be affected by other users on the same server.
+This also means that your site security and performance are unlikely to be affected by other users on the same server.

 VPS Hosting Advantages

 Root Access – One of the main advantages of virtual private servers (over shared hosting) is that you will usually be granted root (or superuser) access.
 This means you have greater control.
 You can install any software you like and configure it to your liking.

 Dedicated Server Features – In terms of functionality, a VPS is equivalent to a dedicated server.
 Root users have full control of the operating system and how the inner workings of the system operate.

 Lower Pricing – VPS hosting costs less than physical, dedicated, servers with the same specification.

 Improved Security – Potential access to your files (which is a risk in shared hosting plans) is removed.
 You are in sole control of the operating system and it is not shared with other users or sites.